vendia/blog/posts/2022-02-01-room-to-read-promo.md

 <details>
 <summary>Node Configuration</summary>

-Here is where we can specify attributes about our [node](https://www.vendia.net/docs/share/terms-and-definitions#node).
+Here is where you can specify attributes about your [node](https://www.vendia.net/docs/share/terms-and-definitions#node).
 For demonstration purposes you can accept the default values and click on 'Next' to define the data model.

 <img width="1313" alt="04-node-configuration" src="https://user-images.githubusercontent.com/71095088/151868798-456b4816-14a4-4e6c-8a0e-7a732be06a24.png">